Sections in Chapter 5:

 Touchpoints and the Consumer Journey

 Touch points are the multiple times that a user sees an advertisement for a particular product.
 When clients use multiple channels to advertise, it is extremely valuable for them to understand the touch points of the consumer journey so they can compare the effectiveness of their various advertising channels.
-An ideal e-commerce conversion will typically have three or four touch points.
+The average number of touchpoints required to drive a conversion varies widely by product.
 Prospecting advertising campaigns are designed to serve as the first touch point on the consumer’s journey.
 Retargeting advertising campaigns are designed to serve middle and later touch points on the consumer’s journey.
 Some touch points such as email, referral, TV commercials, or physical advertisements are difficult to track, while others such as clicks are explicitly recorded.
 Different clients ascribe different value to touch points depending on where they fall in the consumer’s journey, but generally the intermediary touch points are ascribed little value.
 The final conversion is usually considered the most important touch point, typically followed by the first impression.
 A complete attribution model should show each and every touch point from the first impression to the final conversion

 The Importance of an Accurate Attribution Model